If you're having a technical or payment issue, please visit our help page for more info.

 Why no free trial?

 We'd love to offer a free trial, but we know the ways we ourselves abuse free trials at other sites from time to time (multiple email accounts anyone?) and we are just too busy putting new classes together.
-And we don't ask you for a kickback on all the Starbucks & Red Bull money you save by not having to stay up late struggling with math, so we'll call it even.
+And you're going to be saving a lot of money on caffeinated beverages, so you'll more than break even on the deal.

 I'm nervous about giving some random web people my credit card info.